NikolasMelui/docker-multikey-modx-template/README.md

 Docker Multikey Modx Template
 ======
+[Russian version][russian-docs]
-Docker Multikey Modx Template, powered by [NikolasMelui][nikolasmelui] and [RinatDav][rinatdav] for Multikey Studio, is a powerfull orchestration platform of docker and docker-compose files includes nginx, mysql, php, gitify and modx-multikey-template.
+Docker Multikey Modx Template, powered by [NikolasMelui][nikolasmelui] and [RinatDav][rinatdav] for [Multikey Studio][multikey-studio], is a powerfull orchestration platform of docker and docker-compose files includes nginx, mysql, php, gitify and modx-multikey-template.

 # Important!